 Option 3 Lump sum only (in special cases)

-As you approach your normal retirement date, we will send a retirement pack which explains your options in more detail.
-If you are over 55 and wish to retire in the next few months, please get in touch and ask us to send you one.
+As you approach your normal retirement date, we will send you an options pack which explains your options in more detail.
+If you are over 55 and wish to start taking your benefits in the next few months, please contact us to request a pack.

-For most policyholders, retiring with Rothesay will be the most suitable option.
-However, if you are under 65 and have not yet retired, you may be able to gain access to additional choice and flexibility by transferring to another suitable pension arrangement.
+For the majority of our policyholders, taking pension benefits directly from Rothesay is likely to be the right approach.
+However, if you are under 65 and have not started taking your benefits, you may be able to access additional choice and flexibility by transferring to another pension arrangement.